ls1intum/Artemis/docs/dev/setup/localci-localvc.rst

 - :ref:`Test the Setup`

 ..
 HINT::
-    For a video version of the guide as well as a quick demonstration refer to https://youtu.be/I1lt42U6gSY.
+    For a video version of the guide refer to https://live.rbg.tum.de/w/artemisintro/34536.

 .. contents:: Content of this section
     :local: